hgreatrex/Geog364_2024/pg_364Lab1_Basics_2021.md

 4. Put everything together into an interactive markdown website (like this guide)
 5. Understand the process for submitting assignments

+The lab is worth 110 points and there is a rubric at the end of this page.

 <p class="comment">**Assignment 1 is due by midnight the night before your next lab on Canvas.**.</p>

 <br>